MikeAllwright23/idears_ukb/README.md

 ## Overview

-This is the codebase for IDEARs - Integrated Disease Explanation and Associations Risk Scoring.
+This is the codebase for IDEARs - The Integrated Disease Explanation and Associations Risk Scoring.
 Its overall architecture is shown below.

 <img src="UKB ML flow-Page-2.drawio.png"